joemoceri/hl7tools-dotnet/src/ExpressionEvaluatorForDotNet/articles/Operand.md

 [Link to the file](/api/ExpressionEvaluatorForDotNet.Operand.html)

-A class used internally for describing an Operand's Value and Type of an expression.
-Two properties are exposed.
+A class used internally for describing an operand's Value and Type of an expression.

+Properties

-- Value: A string representing the operand of the expression
+- [Value](/api/ExpressionEvaluatorForDotNet.Operand.html#ExpressionEvaluatorForDotNet_Operand_Value): A string representing the operand of the expression.
-- Type: The VariableType of the operand of the expression
+- [Type](/api/ExpressionEvaluatorForDotNet.Operand.html#ExpressionEvaluatorForDotNet_Operand_Type): The [VariableType](/api/ExpressionEvaluatorForDotNet.VariableType.html) of the operand of the expression.